These best practices are subject to change to meet new trends and the evolving needs of the Krieger School of Arts and Sciences.

 Course listings are often one of the most popular pages on the website.
-In order to keep a consistent user experience in line with the varying needs of our departments, programs, and centers, we support the following methods of presenting courses:
+To keep a consistent user experience in line with the varying needs of our departments, programs, and centers, we support the following methods of presenting courses:

-- SIS Listings: This is a plugin we built that accesses SIS’ API.
+- SIS Listings: This WordPress plugin accesses SIS’ API.
 It only displays courses that are specifically listed in your department.
-Course information provided includes: Course Number, Course Name, Description, Credits, Instructor(s), Term, Meetings, and Status.
-Courses are searchable, and filterable by term.
+Course information provided includes: course number, course name, description, credits, instructor(s), term, meetings, and status.
+Courses are searchable and filterable by term.

-- SIS Link: This links straight out to SIS, wherein the user can navigate through that portal to retrieve course information.
+- SIS Link: This method links straight out to SIS, which the user can navigate to retrieve course information.

-- Table: This is a listing of courses provided by the department via a csv file.
-At a minimum we require Course Number, Course Name, Instructor, and Meeting Times.
+- Table: This method lists courses provided by the department via a csv file.
+At a minimum we require course number, course name, instructor, and meeting times.

-- HTML: This is for mostly interdisciplinary and smaller major/minor offerings.
+- HTML: This method is for mostly interdisciplinary and smaller major/minor offerings.
 The content can be displayed in a flat list or within accordions.
-At a minimum we require Course Number, Course Name, Instructor, and Meeting Times be displayed.
+At a minimum we require course number, course name, instructor, and meeting times.

-In order for users to easily access faculty contact information, all the Office of Marketing and Communications requires on the People directory page is a Name, Title, Email Address, Phone Number, Office Location, and Research Interests (if desired/applicable).
-Faculty members can have their own website, hosted by themselves, JHU IT, or our office, either in addition to or in lieu of a Profile page.
+To provide users easy access to faculty contact information, the Office of Marketing and Communications requires faculty bio pages to list the following: name, title, email address, phone number, and office location.
+Research interests should also be listed if applicable.
+Faculty members can have their own website, hosted by themselves, JHU IT, or our office, either in addition to or in lieu of a faculty bio page.

-The Faculty bio/overview pages are built in such a way to uniformly service over 400 Krieger School Faculty (and other) members; while providing consistency for both the admins that edit the pages, and the users visiting the site.
-We provide tabs that highlight a Faculty members Biography, Research, Teaching, Publications, and Published Books; along with two custom tabs.
+The faculty biobpages are built in such a way to uniformly service over 400 Krieger School faculty (and other) members; while providing consistency for both the administrators that edit the pages and the users visiting the site.
+We provide tabs that highlight a faculty member’s biography, research, teaching, publications, and published books; along with two custom tabs.
 Due to the shared theme environment, the order of the tabs cannot be modified.